Pairwise Covariates-adjusted Block Model for Community Detection: Simulations

+The results for the three experiments are presented in panels (a), (b), and (c) in Figure~\ref{fig:pcabm}.
+Each setting is simulated 100 times.
+The error rate is reported in terms of the average Adjusted Rand Index (ARI) \citep{hubert1985comparing}, which is a measure of the similarity between two data clusterings.
+SBM.MLE and SBM.SC refer to the likelihood and spectral clustering methods under SBM, respectively; DCBM.MLE is the maximum likelihood method based on DCBM \citep{zhao2012consistency}; PCABM.PL and PCABM.SCWA refer to Algorithms~\ref{alg:scwapcabm} and~\ref{alg:scwa}, respectively.

-When the number of nodes increases, it is clear from the first plot in Figure \ref{fig:pcabm} that both algorithms under SBM provide us little more than a random guess.
-On the other hand, both PCABM-based algorithms perform quite well with PCABM.MLE having nearly perfect community detection performance throughout all $n$.
-Note that SCWA gradually catches up with MLE as we have more nodes.
-We observe a similar phenomenon when the sparsity level is changed.
-When the scale of $\boldsymbol{\gamma}^0$ is changed, both algorithms under PCABM still yield good results.
+As the number of nodes increases, it is evident from the first panel \ref{sub:nodes} in Figure \ref{fig:pcabm} that both PCABM-based algorithms perform exceptionally well, with PCABM.PL achieving nearly perfect community detection performance across all values of $n$.
+Spectral clustering under SBM results in nearly random guesses.
+DCBM and MLE under SBM perform better when $n$ is large but still underperform PCABM-based algorithms.
+As the density of the network increases, the performance does not change significantly within this range.
+When the scale of $\boldsymbol{\gamma}^0$ is changed, both PCABM algorithms continue to yield good results.
 As we know, when $\boldsymbol{\gamma}^0=\mathbf{0}$, our model reduces to SBM, so it is not surprising that SBM.MLE and SBM.SC both perform well when the magnitude of $\boldsymbol{\gamma}^0$ is relatively small and fail when the magnitude increases.
-Also, it appears that compared with the likelihood method, spectral clustering is more robust to model misspecification.